-CEC and ICMC Joint Panel Session: Hydrogen Technologies for Transportation
+CEC and ICMC Joint Session: Hydrogen Technologies for Transportation

 The development of hydrogen based propulsion is accelerating worldwide for transportation industries including aviation, space, trucking, marine, and railway.
 The potential benefits of utilizing liquid hydrogen combined with and without superconducting technologies is increasingly being studied for aviation and other aerospace applications.
 A growing interest worldwide in using liquid-H2 fuels is also generating interest in cryogenic-compatible electric power system devices and technologies.

 The development of electric propulsion is accelerating worldwide for transportation industries including aviation, space, trucking, marine, and railway.
 And the potential benefits of utilizing cryogenic/superconducting technologies is also increasingly being supported by ARPA-E, Airbus, NASA, and others.
-This Special Session is being organized to consider subsystems and components needed for transportation, including motors, generators, inverters, transmission cables, connectors, busbars, current protection devices, circuit breakers, energy storage, fuel cells using cryo-fuels, ion propulsion, magnetohydodynamics (MHD), shielding and high-field magnets for aerospace, specialized materials, and misc other; schedule and times TBD.
+This Special Session is being organized to consider subsystems and components needed for transportation, including motors, generators, inverters, transmission cables, connectors, busbars, current protection devices, circuit breakers, energy storage, fuel cells using cryo-fuels, ion propulsion, magnetohydodynamics (MHD), shielding and high-field magnets for aerospace, specialized materials, and misc other.

 LTS and HTS Fusion Cables